exmachina-dev/libartnet/README.md

 This is a port of libartnet on mbed platform.
 For the original version, see (libartnet)[https://github.com/OpenLightingProject/libartnet]

+# Requirements

+For this lib to work, you need broadcast features in socket.
+This feature is not yet merged so you need to use the our [mbed-os](https://github.com/exmachina-dev/mbed-os) repository.

 # Installation

 With mbed-cli, clone the repository into the `lib/` directory or use submodules: